rafaelmchaves/storeprices/README.md

 ## Clean Arch Example

 This code was based in clean arch principles, dividing the code between infrastructure and non-infrastructure(into core package) classes.

+For a small software approach, like microservice, I think the following directory distribution/model fits with a good software design.
 ![cleanArchExample.png](images/cleanArchExample.png)

 ## Micronaut 4.1.2 Documentation